 There are a number of basis on which a person may apply for a green card (permanent residency).
 It can be a spousal relationship with US citizen or permanent resident.
 US citizens can petition for foreign-born spouses as immediate relatives.
 Lawful permanent residents can petition for their spouses, however, unlike with US citizen spouses, the petition falls into the second preference family category.

-Also parents, unmarried child under age 21, the unmarried son or daughter over age 21, the married son or daughter, or the brother or sister of a US citizen may apply for adjustment of status to permanent residency when a visa petition is approved on their behalf.
+Also, parents, son or daughter, or the brother or sister of a US citizen may apply for adjustment of status to permanent residency when a visa petition is approved on their behalf.
 Unmarried son or daughter of any age of a lawful permanent resident with an approved family-based visa petition may also apply.

 For family members of lawful permanent residents, law limits visa numbers every year.
-This means that even if the INS approves an immigrant visa petition for you, you may not get an immigrant visa number immediately.
-In some cases, several years could pass between the time INS approves your immigrant visa petition and the State Department gives you an immigrant visa number.
+This means that even if the USCIS approves an immigrant visa petition for you, you may not get an immigrant visa number immediately.
+In some cases, several years could pass between the time USCIS approves your immigrant visa petition and the State Department gives you an immigrant visa number.

 Asylees or refugees may apply for adjustment of status if they have been in the United States for at least a year after being given asylum or refugee status and still qualify for asylum or refugee status.